Sadanand012/BestBuy-Clone/README.md

 # Lessons Learned

-- Gain excessive knowledge on application of HTML, CSS & JS.
+- Gain excessive knowledge of applications of HTML, CSS & JS.
-- Got to know how to collabrate with team members.
+- Got to know how to collaborate with team members.
 - Enjoyed the process of learning and creating the product.

 # Overview of our work

 ## **Home Page**
-*This is Landing page of our website*
+*This is the Landing page of our website*
 ![Screenshot](https://www.linkpicture.com/q/BB3.png)

 ## **SignUp Page**
-*SignUp to register with our website*
+*Signup to register with our website*
 *All details of the users will be stored in the local storage.*
 ![Screenshot](https://i.postimg.cc/HkXkDd52/BB8.png)

 ## **Login Page**
-*In order to continue shopping login with user details*
+*In order to continue shopping log in with user details*
 ![Screenshot](https://www.linkpicture.com/q/BB2.png)

 ## **Product Page**
-*User can select from variety of products and can filter or sort accordingly*
+*User can select from a variety of products and can filter or sort accordingly*
 ![Screenshot](https://www.linkpicture.com/q/BB4.png)

 ## **Cart Page**
-*User can increase or decrease the quantity of products*
+*User can increase or decrease the number of products*
 ![Screenshot](https://www.linkpicture.com/q/BB5.png)

 ## **Checkout Page**